contentstack-expert-services/migration-drupal-v7/README.md

 ## Create a new stack in your organization in contentstack.

 You have to create a new stack in your Contentstack organization.
-This stack will be used for migrating the data from Drupal to Contentstack.
+This stack will be used to migrate the data from Drupal to Contentstack.

 ---